 People often ask what industry I work with, but my work cuts across industries.
 Last year I worked for a couple pharmaceuticals, a couple software companies, a search engine, etc. The most unexpected clients I had were a game developer and a wallet manufacturer.

 I did a lot of small projects last year, especially when I was first getting started.
 It’s hard to live off small projects, but they’re fun.
 Micro-consulting on retainer is better.
 You get the variety and sense of accomplishment of small projects, but with more steady income.
-I have larger projects now, but I plan to keep squeezing in a few smaller projects as well as micro-consulting.
+I have larger projects now, but I plan to keep squeezing in a few smaller projects as well as micro-consulting and mentoring.

 It looks like this year will be busier than last.
 I have a lot more lined up than I did this time last year.
 I expect to do the same kind of work I did last year.
 I expect to branch out a little as well, though it’s too early to say much about that.